parth-2k6/ShieldChain-Frontend/README.md

 ShieldChain is an AI-powered smart contract security scanner for an automatic vulnerability scan for smart contracts in terms of Solidity in a blockchain environment.
-ShieldChain performs security audits with Slither and Google Gemini AI and creates real-time reports for minimizing hacks and frauds.
+ShieldChain performs security audits with Slither and AI and creates real-time reports for minimizing hacks and frauds.

 Updated Features
 ✔ AI-Powered Security Analysis – Uses Google Gemini AI to scan for vulnerabilities and assess security in contracts